Hedera: Toxicity

-The berries are moderately toxic.
+The berries are moderately toxic to humans.
 Ivy foliage contains triterpenoid saponins and falcarinol.

 Falcarinol is capable of inducing contact dermatitis.
 It has also been shown to kill breast cancer cells.

 Stinging insects

 The flowers of ivy are pollinated by Hymenoptera and are particularly attractive to the common wasp.

 Etymology and other names

 The name ivy derives from Old English ifig, cognate with German Efeu, of unknown original meaning.
 The scientific name Hedera is the classical Latin name for the plant.
 Old regional common names in Britain, no longer used, include "Bindwood" and "Lovestone", for the way it clings and grows over stones and bricks.
-US Pacific Coast regional common names for H. canariensis include "California ivy" and "Algerian ivy"; for H. helix, regional common names include the generic "English ivy".
+US Pacific Coast regional common names for H. canariensis include "California ivy" and "Algerian ivy".
+For H. helix, regional common names include "common ivy" (Britain and Ireland) and "English ivy" (North America).

-The name ivy has also been used as a common name for a number of other unrelated plants, including Boston ivy (Japanese Creeper Parthenocissus tricuspidata, in the family Vitaceae), Cape-ivy (used interchangeably for Senecio angulatus and Delairea odorata, in the family Asteraceae), poison-ivy (Toxicodendron radicans in the family Anacardiaceae), Swedish ivy (Whorled Plectranthus Plectranthus verticillatus, in the family Lamiaceae), and Kenilworth ivy (Cymbalaria muralis in the family Plantaginaceae).
+The name ivy has also been used as a common name for a number of other unrelated plants, including Boston ivy (Japanese creeper Parthenocissus tricuspidata, in the family Vitaceae), Cape-ivy (used interchangeably for Senecio angulatus and Delairea odorata, Asteraceae), poison-ivy (Toxicodendron radicans, Anacardiaceae), Swedish ivy (whorled plectranthus Plectranthus verticillatus, Lamiaceae) and ground ivy (Glechoma hederacea, also Lamiaceae), and Kenilworth ivy (Cymbalaria muralis, Plantaginaceae).